-As I went through the hearing test on MDHearingAid's site, I found it to be quite well done and the results match the ones I've gotten in a traditional sound-treated booth.
-It's very easy to use and navigate and of the online tests out there, I'd put it at or very near the top of the pack.
+As I went through the hearing test on MDHearingAid’s site, I found it to be quite well done and the results match the ones I’ve gotten in a traditional sound-treated booth.
+It’s very easy to use and navigate.
+Of all the online tests out there I’d put it at or very near the top of the pack.
 The results are presented in both a simplified “thermometer” version as well as a traditional audiogram.

 You can see how the test is conducted and the results of my test below.
 I like how the interface and results provide information that caters to the needs and level of understanding of both first-time and more experienced users.

 Quick Tip: If you're new to the world of hearing aids and hearing tests, visit our hearing aid buyer's guide.
 In this guide, I'll walk you through everything you need to know before purchasing hearing aids for the first time.